EU to scrap lawsuit against Ireland after Apple pays back taxes

-BRUSSELS (Reuters) - EU antitrust regulators plan to drop legal action against Ireland after iPhone maker Apple (AAPL.O) paid 13.1 billion euros ($15.3 billion) in back taxes following a regulatory order two years ago, the European Commission said on Tuesday.
+BRUSSELS, Sept 18 (Reuters) - EU antitrust regulators plan to drop legal action against Ireland after iPhone maker Apple paid 13.1 billion euros ($15.3 billion) in back taxes following a regulatory order two years ago, the European Commission said on Tuesday.

 European Competition Commissioner Margrethe Vestager sued Ireland last year for failing to recover the record amount.